The summer is now gone, garden veggies all fixed for the winter, and this time of the year baking can actually be a lot of fun!

-Since the spirit of the falls season is here, my husband and I have been thinking about something baked, warm, soft, and sweet, but refuse to buy anything from the store.
-Partially hydrogenated oils, bleached flour, too much sugar; enough said.
+Since the spirit of the falls season (and thanksgiving) is here, my husband and I have been thinking about something baked, warm, soft, and sweet, but refuse to buy anything from the store.
+Partially hydrogenated oils, bleached flour, too much sugar… enough said.

-As some of you already know I can cook, but I am not much of a baker.
-What I am in fact, is a determined soul that will try everything once or twice specially if it means I can feed us something healthier (grin) –This time pumpkin-apple muffins it was.
+As some of you already know I can cook, but I am not much of a baker– simply because I never wanted to be one.
+That being said, what I lack in backing I have in determination ha!.
+I will try everything once or twice especially if it means I can feed my family something healthy –This time pumpkin-apple muffins it was.
+As an added healthy bonus I use certified organic fair trade turmeric in the recipe.
+Keep reading to find out where…

 So there I was Saturday night wondering….
-How can I come up with a low carb pumpkin-apple muffin that is gluten, sugar and grain free?
-Well, not so easy being that I rarely bake.
-However, since making life style changes requires some effort and a positive attitude–I took the plunge.
-I remembered seeing these amazing looking muffins by Amy from Super Healthy Kids (hers look much prettier though), and then the light bulb came up, I can attempt to make those beauties[Thanks Amy].
+How can I come up with a low carbohydrate pumpkin-apple muffin that is gluten, sugar, and grain free?
+Well, since making lifestyle changes requires some effort and a positive attitude–I took on the challenge.

-My Pumpkin-Apple Muffins Gluten Free,Sugar Free, Grain Free were adapted from Amys recipe, but I’ve made some substantial changes to make it somewhat of a Low Glycemic Index muffin.
+My Pumpkin-Apple Muffins Gluten-Free,Sugar-Free, Grain-Free were adapted from Amy’s recipe, but I’ve made some substantial changes to make it low glycemic index muffin.

-I recently received a complimentary kit from the awesome folks at Swerve Sweetener my new favorite natural sugar substitute, went apple picking and got a sample of pumpkin puree from the store….
+Being that I recently received a complimentary kit from the awesome folks at Swerve Sweetener –my new favorite natural sugar substitute, went apple picking and got a can of pumpkin puree from the store….
+I went for the “bake”!

 Carolyn came up with her own formula for cooking with almond flour, and there is where I got the right ratio of the right amount of whey protein and almond flour.
 Basically,you want to add half the fat, double the flour and baking powder from the original recipe.
 Then add some whey protein to make up for the gluten.
 And so that is what I did.
 Read more on about Low Carb Basics: Baking with almond flour.